UTSCCSCC01/projectf21-backend-boiz-club/doc/sprint0/process.md

 # Process

 ## How did you organize the team?
-Which tools did you use, if any?

-* When recruiting team members, we have decided to choose members by experience in Software Development.
+When recruiting team members, we have decided to choose members by experience in Software Development.
 To keep the work load balanced, we have decided to form a team consisting of 3 members that have experience in Back-End Software Development and 3 memebers that have experience in Front-End Software Development.

-* Team Roles are divided as follows:
+Team Roles are divided as follows:
 * Back-End Team:
     * Tanzim Ahmed
     * Steven Hans Limantoro
     * Krutik Tejalkumar Shah
 * Front-End Team:
     * Payam Yektamaram
     * Tony Chen
     * Mark (LiangShu) Chen

+Sprint Tasks are divided as follows:
+* Tanzim Ahmed - Process.md
+* Steven Hans Limantoro - Competition.md
+* Krutik Tejalkumar Shah - Back-End Skeleton
+* Payam Yektamaram - Personas, UI/UX prototype,
+team-contract, Done.md, Front-End skeleton
+* Tony Chen - Readme.md, UI/UX prototype
+* Mark (LiangShu) Chen - UI/UX prototype
+* Shared Roles: Product Backlog

+## Which tools did you use, if any?
 * The primary method of contact that we have agreed upon is Discord, which supports both messaging and voice calls.
 Discord allows us to form groups and organize the group into multiple channels, such as a front-end channel for front-end related questions/answers and a back-end channel for back-end related question/answers.
 This keeps work organized and easy to find for the respective team members.
 Discord also gives us access to many helpful applications, such as discord bots.
 Using the discord calendar bot "Sesh", we are able to schedule events such as meetings by voting.
 It also notifies us on the time of the scheduled event to remind everyone of the event.
-* Sprint Roles are divided as follows:
-    * Tanzim Ahmed - process.md
-    * Steven Hans Limantoro - competitions.md
-    * Krutik Tejalkumar Shah - Backend Skeleton
-    * Payam Yektamaram - personas, UI/UX prototype, team-contract, done.md, front-end skeleton
-    * Tony Chen - Readme.md, UI/UX prototype
-    * Mark (LiangShu) Chen - UI/UX prototype
+* Figma was used to design the UI/UX prototype.
+Figma gives us access to hundreads of UI templates that we are able to use to create the prototype for our project.
+* Canva was used to create personas.

+## How did you make decisions?
+* For scheduled meetings, we had to make sure to pick a time when everyone is availabe.
+So, first we eliminated all the possibilities where someone could not make it through discussion on Discord.
+Afterwards, we held a vote on Discord to choose between the timings where everyone was available.
+* When choosing a project to work on, we first collected all the information that we can find about the project and listed them so that everyone can have an opinion on each project.
+Then, as a group, we discussed which project seemed the most useful based on the information collected and if the project in question was able to be completed within the time frame we have base on the level of experience that we have in Software Development.

+## How frequently did you meet?
+We hold meetings every other day of the week, typically at 8pm as voted by majority of the group.
+However, if need be, we hold meetings during important informational events such as meetings with start up owners or in the case a group member requests an urgent meeting.

+Meetings:

+* Sept 17th - Decide on which project we would like to work on, discuss requirements for sprint 0 and divide work
+* Sept 20th - Discuss and decide on the tech used for Front-End Development and Back-End Development
+* Sept 21st - Meet with product owners of PawsUp and discuss features of the application in depth
+* Sept 22nd - Discuss and complete Product Backlog on Jira